Science communication – what I’ve learned

 Science is weird – this is a good thing

 Science isn’t scary, and it is bursting with weird wonder.
 I might be the last adult on Earth to learn that bees dance, but did you know that baby eels – elvers – can climb?
 Some of our ecologists are even creating ramps and other climbing structures for them!
-Or did you know that comets can sing, a cancer cell is immortal and robots can be emotional?
+Or did you know that comets can sing, a cancer cell is immortal, and robots can be emotional?
 And have you met New Zealand’s own bioluminescent earthworm?
-Let our Primary Science content developer Angela Schipper introduce you to Octochaetus multiporus.
+Let our lead content developer Angela Schipper introduce you to Octochaetus multiporus.

 The beauty of strange facts is that they grip us all, and we become compelled to ask questions.
 Why do bees dance?
 What’s the comet song all about?
 Isn’t space a vacuum with no sound?
 With one weird fact, we can each start our journey as a scientist.